 When the VA cut me off painkillers, cold turkey, I turned to cannabis.
 And that changed everything.

 The oxy and morphine were working to a certain extent, but after being on those for a year, the VA cut me off cold turkey.
-I went through 6 months of HELL.
+I went through six months of HELL.
 I ended up turning to cannabis in order to deal with the withdrawal symptoms.
 They were so severe I definitely could not have made it through without smoking.

 I was then told that I needed to have surgery on my thoracic spine, but after seeing two different neurosurgeons they both told me it was too risky and they didn’t want to do it.

 I was able to mow my yard and work around the house again.
 Nothing else has been able to control my pain and give me the quality of life that cannabis has.
-Since I started smoking again I have been able to get off of all my other medications, except thyroid medicine.
+Since I started smoking I have been able to get off of all my other medications, except thyroid medicine.

 Now I live in Alabama so, unfortunately, I have to buy on the black market.
 I smoke because I don’t have access to any other forms of THC/CBD.